.Narrative Figuration #2 - By Jean-Luc Chalumeau

 Narrative Figuration in New York

-Let us give just three examples that were to dominate the early 1970s: First, the great painting In China, at Hu-Xian (oil on canvas, 200 x 300 cm, Musée National d'Art Moderne-Centre Pompidou), painted in 1974 by Gérard Fromanger following a trip to Mao's China, which exploded as a challenge to the Maoist conformism of many intellectuals of the time.
-The painter's critical intelligence had detected the gigantic imposture hidden behind the phraseology of the Great Helmsman's "cultural revolution" and denounced it with exclusively plastic means.
-Secondly, in 1972, the Italian artist Valerio Adami created Il Gile di Lénine (oil on canvas, 239 x 367 cm, Centre Pompidou), a painting with a precise and elliptical drawing, with a dominant red color, which emphasized a typically petty-bourgeois element of clothing: the vest.
-The homage to the father of the October Revolution was therefore ironically critical!
-Third, the Spanish artist Eduardo Arroyo, an anti-Franco activist who had taken refuge in France, painted El Caballero español in 1970 (oil on canvas, 162 x 130.5 cm, Centre Pompidou), a portrait ridiculing a macho representative of the reactionary Spanish bourgeoisie, accompanied by a high-heeled woman's shoe parodying a 1937 image by Miró, a painter who had been rejected because he had not left Franco's Spain.
-By themselves, these three examples allow us to understand why the most important thinkers of the twentieth century were keenly interested in the painters of Narrative Figuration through texts that have made history: Jacques Derrida on Adami, Jean-François Lyotard on Monory, Pierre Bourdieu on Rancillac, Michel Foucault and Gilles Deleuze on Fromanger etc. ...
+Let us give just three examples which would dominate the early seventies: First, the large painting In China, in Hu-Xian (oil on canvas, 200 x 300 cm, National Museum of Modern Art-Centre Pompidou), painted in 1974 by Gérard Fromanger following a trip to Mao's China, which exploded as a challenge to the Maoist conformism of many intellectuals of the time.
+The painter's critical intelligence had detected the gigantic imposture hidden behind the phraseology of the "cultural revolution" of the Grand Helmsman and had denounced it with exclusively plastic means.
+Secondly, the Italian Valerio Adami had produced Il Gile di Lénin (oil on canvas, 239 x 367 cm, Center Pompidou) in 1972, a painting with a precise and elliptical design, with a predominantly red color, which insisted on a typically small-scale clothing element. bourgeois: the vest.
+The tribute to the father of the October Revolution was therefore ironically critical!
+Thirdly, the Spaniard Eduardo Arroyo, an anti-Franco activist who took refuge in France, had painted El Caballero español in 1970 (oil on canvas, 162 x 130.5 cm, Center Pompidou), a portrait ridiculing a macho representative of the reactionary Spanish bourgeoisie, accompanied by A feminine high-heeled shoe parodying a 1937 image by Miró, a painter rejected because he had not left Franco's Spain.
+These three examples alone allow us to understand why the most important thinkers of the 20th century were keenly interested in painters of narrative figuration through landmark texts: Jacques Derrida on Adami, Jean-François Lyotard on Monory, Pierre Bourdieu on Rancillac, Michel Foucault and Gilles Deleuze on Fromanger etc…

 Adami

-Let's go back to the historical facts: it all began with Bernard Rancillac who, in 1962, was disgusted by twenty years of domination of various abstractions in galleries and cultural institutions around the world.
-At that very moment Hervé Télémaque arrived in Paris from Haiti via New York, where he himself had rejected the hold of abstraction on young painters while observing with interest the early work of the pop artists Lichtenstein and Rosenquist.
-Rancillac and Télémaque met at the first Latin American Salon in Paris, in which the Haitian Télémaque participated, but his paintings had nothing to do with "Latino art", which Rancillac immediately noticed: the two young men sympathized and rallied around them artists and critics who, like them, did not accept to bend to fashion and practiced, in one way or another, a critical vision of the everyday.
+Let's return to historical facts: it all started with Bernard Rancillac who, in 1962, was disgusted by twenty years of domination of various abstractions in galleries and cultural institutions around the world.
+At this precise moment Hervé Télémaque arrived in Paris, coming from Haiti via New York, where he himself had refused the influence of abstraction on young painters while observing with interest the first works of pop artists Lichtenstein and Rosenquist.
+Rancillac and Télémaque met at the first Latin American Salon in Paris in which the Haitian Télémaque participated, but his paintings had nothing to do with "Latino art", which Rancillac immediately noticed: the two young people got along well and rallied around them artists and critics who, like them, did not agree to bow to fashion and practiced in one way or another a critical vision of everyday life.
 Among them: Jacques Monory, Eduardo Arroyo, Peter Saul, the critics Alain Jouffroy and Gérald Gassiot-Talabot.
-The first, a friend of Rauschenberg, defended a "new history painting" which he saw emerging in Paris, the second would soon give his name to Narrative Figuration and theorize it.
+The first, a friend of Rauschenberg, defended a “new historical painting” which he saw appearing in Paris, the second would soon give his name to Narrative Figuration and theorize it.
 For various reasons, Errò, Adami, Fromanger and Cybèle Varela would not join the movement until later.

 Arroyo